gitarbaz/demo/readme.md

 #demo

-this is a new respository practice
+this is a new respository for practice

+its a practice repo